Skip to content

 Short answers, pulled from the story.

-What is a game demo?
+What is the difference between shareware and a game demo?